Aiman7902/Portfolio/README.md

 # Portfolio
-My portfolio showcases projects across web development, mobile apps, and more.
-I work with technologies like Java, Python, JavaScript, and C# to build functional and user-friendly applications.
-Feel free to explore my work and connect with me for collaboration opportunities!
+Just try to build my portfolio to showcases projects from my university across web development, mobile apps, and more.
+I work with technologies like Java, Python, JavaScript, and C# and now trying to update it to my portfolio.
+My portfolio may just contains a basic things since this is for learning...